Different Types of Generative AI: Models, Tools, and Real-World Applications

 Real-world uses:

 Too much to comprehend in a single time?
-Here’s a table that’s got you covered.
+Here’s a table that’s got you covered with different types of generative AI.

 Leading Generative AI Tools

-Alright, now that you know the brains behind the operation (hello, GANs, transformers, and friends), it’s time to meet the apps, platforms, and tools turning all that model magic into everyday productivity, creativity, and even career-changing workflows.
+Alright, now that you know the brains behind the operation (hello, GANs, transformers, and friends), it’s time to meet the generative AI tools, apps, platforms, turning all that model magic into everyday productivity, creativity, and even career-changing workflows.

 These tools are the public face of generative AI services – from AI that writes like Hemingway to image generators that make your graphic designer sweat (just a little).
 Whether you’re drafting emails, creating art, or developing code, there’s a tool here doing the heavy lifting.